AstunTechnology/ssdidocs/docs/ssdi_guidance.rst

 validation report in the panel on the right hand side of the editor window.

-A Validation dialogue box will appear on the right of the screen highlighting any errors that need to be corrected (Note: click on the red thumbs-down icon to see only errors).
+A **Validation** dialogue box will appear on the right of the screen highlighting any errors that need to be corrected.
+Click on the red thumbs-down icon to see details of the errors, organised in sections by schematron.
 Solutions to errors are not always obvious from the messages given; `Annex 2 <#annex-2-common-ssdi-validation-error-messages>`__ of this document provides a list of common error messages encountered and how to resolve them.
 Users can still save a metadata record that has not been validated and come back to it later.